The Happenings on Shaw Hill

 I walked back up the basement steps.

 Something primal inside of me was triggered when I saw him.
 I am not sure where that came from but I hope I never feel it again.
+And then there was the rug.

-Was that Megan wrapped up inside?
+Was that Megan or Lauryn wrapped up inside?

 Three Days Ago